 Peer faculty from other states will be invited to share best practices throughout the course of the three-year collaborative.
 Lessons identified through the collaborative activities will be disseminated broadly to guide other states in developing effective policies and practices for the appropiate use of psychotropic medications, so as to improve care and outcomes for children in foster care with behavioral health needs.

 With support from the Substance Abuse and Mental Health Services Administration, CHCS is creating a virtual "learning community" of states focused on reducing the inappropriate prescribing of psychotropic medications to children and youth in foster care.
 Starting in fall 2012, CHCS will provide technical assistance to the learning community of states through a webinar series targeted to the issues identified by the participants and create a SharePoint site resource center for their use.
 The webinars will feature faculty presentations from experts in the field, foster peer exchange among the states, and disseminate promising best practices.

-State Medicaid, Child Welfare, and Behavioral Health directors and medical directors are invited to participate.
-To join, please complete the form at the following link: http://www.zoomerang.com/Survey/WEB22GG6R5WC2U/.
+Medicaid, Child Welfare, and Behavioral Health directors and medical directors are invited to participate.
+To join, please email Jessica Lipper at firstname.lastname@example.org.